MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-enumerate-items-in-a-table-view.md

 ﻿---
-title: 'Enumerate Items in a Table View'
+title: Enumerate items in a table view
-TOCTitle: 'Enumerate Items in a Table View' ms:assetid: c7d9a667-cfec-49c1-af7a-4c8063991588 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184640(v=office.15)
+TOCTitle: Enumerate items in a table view ms:assetid: c7d9a667-cfec-49c1-af7a-4c8063991588 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184640(v=office.15)
 ms:contentKeyID: 55119900
 ms.date: 07/24/2014
 mtps_version: v=office.15
 ---

-# Enumerate Items in a Table View
+# Enumerate items in a table view

 This example enumerates items in a table view by using the [GetTable()](https://msdn.microsoft.com/en-us/library/ff184699\(v=office.15\)) method.

 ## Example

 The following code example obtains a [Table](https://msdn.microsoft.com/en-us/library/bb652856\(v=office.15\)) object from the current view of the Inbox folder.
 The code example sets the current folder of the active explorer to the Inbox, and then checks that the current view of the Inbox is a table view.
-If the current view is a table, the code example calls the [GetTable()](https://msdn.microsoft.com/en-us/library/ff184699\(v=office.15\)) method and displays each item represented by each row in the returned Table.
+If the current view is a table, the code example calls the [GetTable()](https://msdn.microsoft.com/en-us/library/ff184699\(v=office.15\)) method and displays each item represented by each row in the returned **Table**.

 If you use Visual Studio to test this code example, you must first add a reference to the Microsoft Outlook 15.0 Object Library component and specify the Outlook variable when you import the **Microsoft.Office.Interop.Outlook** namespace.
 The **using** statement must not occur directly before the functions in the code example but must be added before the public Class declaration.
 The following line of code shows how to do the import and assignment in C\#.

 ```csharp
 using Outlook = Microsoft.Office.Interop.Outlook;
 ```

 ```csharp
 private void DemoViewGetTable()